LabARSS/complexity-aware-fine-tuning/docs/EACL-NACL_steps.md

 ## Andrey Goncharov steps:

-- [ ] Reread our article to see what should be added/changed.
+- [~] Reread our article to see what should be added/changed.
 - [ ] Paraphrase CoT to measure whether paraphrasing adds weight to questions.
+    - [ ] Use large LLM to paraphrase medium questions 2 time and hard questions 4 times
+    - [ ] Train SFT anf SFT curriculum on the paraphrased dataset
 - [ ] To be continued...

 ---